Is Hybrid Work on the Path to Failure?

 Communicate Your Hybrid Work Policy

-Being transparent about expectations is paramount.
-Organizations must lay out clear guidelines on remote workdays, in-office days, and core hours.
-Only 32% of companies clearly communicate their vision of hybrid work, leading to increased employee anxiety and burnout risk.
-Successfully carrying out a hybrid policy requires efforts to actively respond to employees’ concerns and ease the understanding and ownership of the strategy.
+Transparent expectations are essential.
+Organizations must establish clear guidelines on remote days, in-office days, and core hours.
+Only 32% of companies clearly communicate their vision of hybrid work, leading to employee anxiety and burnout risks.

 Educate Managers